primocms/primo/server/README.md

 1. Click this nice button and follow the prompts.
 1. Under 'Configure Project', enter your Supabase project **URL**, **Public Key (anon public)**, and **Admin Key (service_role secret)** (which you can find in the Supabase project dashboard > Settings > API https://app.supabase.io/project/---yourprojectid---/settings/api)
 1. Click 'Deploy'
 1. Sign up with an email address and password (this will be the admin account).
-For now, the server has a single email/password account which can send invitation URLs to collaborators.
+The server has a single email/password account which can invite server collaborators.

 ### Updating